lawnjelly/godot-cyclops/README.md

 ### LRoom
 The most basic unit of the system is the room.
 In a first person shooter this would roughly correspond to real world rooms.
 In an outdoor game a room might be part of a valley for instance.
 There is one caveat - rooms must be convex.
 If you want to make a concave area you should build it out of two or more convex LRooms.

-The convex hull forming the room is defined by the geometry, in this case MeshInstances, that you place as children and grandchildren of the room.
+The convex hull forming the room is usually defined by the geometry, in this case MeshInstances, that you place as children and grandchildren of the room.
+You can also optionally specify the convex hull manually by having a MeshInstance child with the name prefix `bound_`.
 The convex hull is used to decide when an object (such as the camera) is within a room, because it can be done simply with a series of plane checks.

 The MeshInstances you place within rooms should be _static_, that is, they are not expected to move as you play the game level.